mongodb/docs/source/includes/list-mongodb-org-packages.rst

       script, and a :ref:`configuration file
       <conf-file>` (``/etc/mongod.conf``).
 You
       can use the initialization script to start :binary:`~bin.mongod` with the configuration file.
-For details, see `Run MongoDB Community Edition`_.
+For details, see the "Run MongoDB Community Edition" section, above.

   * - ``{+package-name-org+}-mongos``
     - Contains the :binary:`~bin.mongos` daemon.